 Yaoteng Tan

-I am a third-year PhD student at the Department of Electrical and Computer Engineering at UC, Riverside, where I work on trustworthy machine learning and inverse problems.
+I am a PhD candidate at the Department of Electrical and Computer Engineering at UC, Riverside, where I research in making responsible AIs.
 I am fortunate to be advised by Professor M. Salman Asif.

 Prior to joining UCR, I received my Bachelor's degree from Huazhong University of Science and Technology in 2022.